Joint Optimization of Multi-agent Memory System: Introduction

+However, such independent optimization has two limitations and may lead to sub-optimal division of labor and collaboration \cite{local_optimalty,Optimas}.
+First, \textbf{ignorance of dependency among agents}: each agent is optimized while treating others as a static environment, preventing the adaptation to other agents’ evolving policies.
+Second, \textbf{ambiguous credit assignment}: the shared global objective provides insufficient signal to attribute performance improvements to individual agents, which may hinder effective specialization.
+As illustrated in Figure \ref{fig:teaser_challenge}, although agents can be well trained independently (rewards converged in the left figure), combining them directly leads to inferior system performance compared to joint optimization across different context lengths (lower QA accuracy in the middle figure).
+This gap highlights that independent optimization with the same global system objective is insufficient to achieve optimal system performance, motivating us to jointly optimize these heterogeneous agents in the memory system to facilitate collaboration.

-To address these challenges, we introduce CoMAM, a Collaborative reinforcement learning framework for Multi-Agent Memory systems.
-Specifically, we formulate a standard memory system with three specialized agents for multi-granular memory construction and retrieval: an extraction agent to construct fine-grained memories (\eg key events and facts), a profile agent to construct coarse-grained memories (\eg users' personalized preferences), and a retrieval agent to retrieve memories and answer queries.
-To optimize these heterogeneous agents jointly, we frame their asynchronous execution as a sequential Markov decision process (MDP), which embeds inter-agent dependencies into state transitions and yields both local task-specific rewards (\eg information coverage for memory construction) and global system rewards (\ie query answer accuracy).
-To achieve local-global alignment, CoMAM quantifies each agent’s system contribution by measuring group-level ranking consistency between its local and global rewards, then adaptively allocates global rewards to agents based on this consistency.
-Each agent is ultimately optimized with a combination of its task-specific reward and adaptively assigned global reward share, driving end-to-end collaboration toward the global objective.
-Extensive experiments on long-term personalized conversational tasks show CoMAM outperforms leading memory baselines, validating the efficacy of our collaborative reinforcement learning for jointly optimizing multi-agent memory systems.
+To address these limitations, we propose \textbf{CoMAM}, a joint optimization framework that promotes collaboration among agents via end-to-end reinforcement learning, together with an adaptive credit assignment mechanism.
+As illustrated in the right panel of Figure \ref{fig:teaser_challenge}, our approach differs from independent optimization by enabling simultaneous updates of heterogeneous agents with adaptively assigned rewards.
+Specifically, to formulate a standard memory system for coarse/fine memory construction and memory retrieval, we design an extraction agent to construct fine-grained memories (\eg key events and facts), a profile agent to summarize coarse-grained memories (\eg users' stable preferences), and a retrieval agent to retrieve memories and answer queries.
+To model the inter-agent dependencies for co-adaption, we frame the heterogeneous multi-agent pipeline as a sequential Markov decision process (MDP), enabling agents to coordinate through their intermediate outputs.
+To alleviate ambiguous credit assignment during joint optimization, CoMAM assigns each agent a combination of its local task reward and an adaptively weighted global reward, providing more targeted feedback for different roles, driving collaboration for the global objective while maintaining task specialization.
+Extensive experiments on long-horizon conversational tasks show CoMAM outperforms leading memory baselines, validating the efficacy of our joint optimization framework and adaptive credit assignment for multi-agent memory systems.